 Bridge Street District Zoning Regulations

-Bridge Street District Development Code was Adopted by City Council, Effective April 25, 2012
+Bridge Street District Development Code was Adopted by City Council, effective May 8, 2019.

 How does the Bridge Street Corridor Development Code work?